 Do you pick and choose the clients that you work with?
 Or is your business leaning hard on referrals to generate a significant percentage of your income?
-Now might just be the right time to grab two minutes and generate a personalised sales and marketing scorecard.

 It’s not that referrals are a bad thing.
 Far from it.
 They show that you’re getting things right with your existing customers.
 But when referrals become anything more than an additional, nice-to-have income stream, there could be a problem.
 It means your outbound marketing isn’t hitting the mark.